patchboard/patchboard/README.md

 # Rigger

-Rigger is a set of libraries that allow you to construct an HTTP API around simple, sensible JSON descriptions of the resource types and of the HTTP interface.
+Rigger is (or will be) a set of libraries that allow you to construct an HTTP API around simple, sensible JSON descriptions of the resource types and of the HTTP interface.

 **Rigger is currently pre-alpha.**

-Rigger's client library uses these resource and interface descriptions to assemble a working API client, with resources, properties, and API actions defined at runtime.
+Rigger's client library (currently written in CoffeeScript for Node.js) uses these resource and interface descriptions to assemble a working API client, with resources, properties, and API actions defined at runtime.